What is the Book of Deuteronomy About?

 Choose Life by the Pastors at NCBC

-A handful of excellent pastors at New Covenant Bible Church in Illinois preached a phenomenal message series on the book of Deuteronomy.
+A handful of excellent pastors at New Covenant Bible Church (NCBC) in Illinois preached a phenomenal message series on the book of Deuteronomy.
 As they open God’s Word, you will get to know the heart of God and his character as revealed in the book of Deuteronomy.

 As you read through Deuteronomy, you might come across words and ideas that are foreign to you.
 Here are a few definitions you will want to know!
+Note that this dictionary was created for the New International Version (NIV) Bible.

 A place where sacrifices were made to worship God.
 An altar could be a pile of dirt or stones, or a raised platform of wood, marble, metal, or other materials.
 The bronze or brazen altar was used for burnt offerings in the tabernacle’s courtyard.
 It was a large box, eight feet square and four-and-a-half feet high, made of wood covered with bronze.
 A much larger altar replaced it when Solomon built the temple.
-The altar of incense (also called the golden altar) was smaller, covered with gold, and placed just in front of the veil to the holy of holies.
+The altar of incense (also called the golden altar) was smaller, covered with gold, and placed just in front of the veil to the Holy of Holies.
 Every day, both morning and evening, incense was burned here, symbolizing the prayers of the people.

 A Hebrew word that means “Let it be so!” or “This is the truth!”
 Amen is often said after a prayer to show that people agree with what has been said and believe that it will happen.

 A special wooden chest that was covered with gold.
 God told Moses exactly how to make the ark because it was to show the people of Israel that God was with them.
 The ark was about four feet long, two feet tall, and two feet wide.
 On top, two golden figures of angels faced each other.
 The two tablets of stone on which the Ten Commandments were written, a pot of manna, and Aaron’s rod that budded were kept inside the ark.
-The ark was placed in the most holy place in the tabernacle.
+The ark was placed in the Most Holy Place in the tabernacle.

 To make up for a wrong act; to become friends again.
 In the Bible, atonement usually means to become friends with God after sin has separated us from him.
 In the Old Testament, the Israelites brought sacrifices to atone for their sins.
 The New Testament teaches that Jesus Christ made atonement for our sins when he died on the cross.
 Because Jesus died to “make up” for our sins, we can have peace with God.